Relatives Argue Over Whether Victim Was Abused During Memorial for Lancaster Boy Who Died Under Suspicious Circumstances

 During a vigil held for the boy Friday evening, his relatives broke into shouting matches as they bickered over whether he was mistreated by his mother.
 One woman could be heard yelling to "Stop blaming people; let's wait for the report."

-One aunt, Karla Avalos, denied Anthony was mistreated.
+One aunt, Karla Avalos, said she firmly believes Anthony was mistreated.

-"He was actually a very happy boy," she said.
+"He was actually a very happy boy," she said, referring to the boy's overall character.
 "He was joyful every time that he would come over to our house.
 He was just very happy."

-But another aunt, Maria Barron, claimed the 10-year-old had "bruises all over his body" and a head injury at the time of his death.
+Another aunt, Maria Barron, claimed the 10-year-old had "bruises all over his body" and a head injury at the time of his death.
 She said she filed a report with the L.A.
 County Department of Children and Family Services three years ago over concern for his mother and her boyfriend's treatment of their kids.

 "He said plenty of times that 'mommy hit me,'" Barron told KTLA.
 "He has.
 'Mommy put me on a captain's chair.
 Mommy put rice on the floor and I had to sit on my knees.'
 She made up punishments for him."

-Note: Correction: The wording in an earlier version of this article misinterpreted a family member's claims regarding the boy's case.
-The story has been updated.